Executive Doctorate in Business

 The cost of printed books, electronic materials and required software is included with the cost of tuition.
 You also will be provided with parking, breakfast, lunch and snacks during each residency.
 The cost of tuition does not cover travel and hotel costs, additional meals or a laptop computer.

-After a one-time $2,000 seat deposit, tuition will be billed as a payment at the beginning of each semester, resulting in six payments of $17,583.33.
+After a one-time $2,000 seat deposit, tuition will be billed as a payment at the beginning of each semester, resulting in six payments.
 See above under “How much is tuition?”

 Both on-campus and virtual information sessions are held throughout the year.